REST API Gateway Tutorial

 The xml2Json and beautifier plugin are just examples.
 There are more plugins available, such as OAuth2, rate limiting, or load balancing.

-Step 3: Request & Response Flow
+Step 3: Optimizing Request & Response Flow

-Messages flow through a request and response flow.
+Messages pass through a request and response flow.
 In Step 2 of the tutorial, we added the beautifier and xml2Json plugins to the flow.
 In this part of the tutorial we'll learn how to position plugins within the flow.

 Open the admin console at http://localhost:9000 in your browser.